smithmcgriff/openSUSE-on-pinebookpro/README.md

 -------------------------------------------------------------------------------------------------------------------------------

-Because of the level of compression I used, writing this image to internal disk from pinebookpro from os on sdcard to internal memory requires you
+Because of the level of compression I used, writing this image to internal disk from pinebookpro via an os running on a sdcard to internal memory requires you

 # unxz opensuse-tumbleweed-pinebookpro-xfce-1.0.img.xz